 Universal Studios Singapore Guide

 Universal Studios is a part of RWSentosa and is a paradise for all age groups.
-Some rides are age-restricted, some height restricted, and others also look for health conditions.
+Some rides are age-restricted, some height-restricted, and others also look for health conditions.
 But there’s always something for everyone to do here!
+The Singapore Zoo and Universal Studios are simply must-visits for kids.

 Tourists from all over the world visit this theme park.
 After all, it’s the only Universal Studios in Southeast Asia.
 With the water rides, roller coasters, and 4D shows, it’s similar to the attractions most theme parks have.
 But what makes Universal Studios different is of course – the themes!

 The park lies over 20 acres of land and consists of 7 themes.
 In case you don’t have an idea about the spot, search for Universal Studios Singapore guide or map and download its pdf for reference.

 It should look like this:

 It doesn’t matter whether you’re aware of all the characters, themes, and buildings that represent the movies and shows of Universal Studios, the theme park is a fun place for all!

 Though I explained some characters like Shrek and the Donkey to my parents, they’d enjoy the show anyhow.
 So don’t worry about all the jokes and references and go straight for those rides.